xixu-me/git-desktop/.github/CONTRIBUTING.md

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).

-Simply create an issue on the [GitHub Desktop issue tracker](https://github.com/desktop/desktop/issues/new?template=bug_report.yaml) and fill out the provided issue template.
+Simply create an issue on the [Git Desktop issue tracker](https://github.com/desktop/desktop/issues/new?template=bug_report.yaml) and fill out the provided issue template.

 The information we are interested in includes:

 - details about your environment - which build, which operating system
 - details about reproducing the issue - what steps to take, what happens, how often it happens
 - other relevant information - log files, screenshots, etc

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for GitHub Desktop, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for Git Desktop, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.